Quantum teleportation between simulated binary black holes: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Matthew Horner, Iason Sofos and Cristian Voinea for inspiring conversations.
-This work was supported by EPSRC with Grant No. EP/Z533634/1 and the Leverhulme Trust Research Leadership Award RL-2019-015.
+This work was supported by EPSRC with Grant No. EP/Z533634/1 and UKRI1337: Anyons24 and the Leverhulme Trust Research Leadership Award RL-2019-015.